riyanshibohra/OnsetLab/README.md

 - **No API keys** - runs entirely on Ollama
 - **No fine-tuning** - works out of the box with any Ollama model
 - **MCP support** - connect to any MCP-compatible server
+- **Package & Deploy** - export as Docker, config, or standalone script

 ## Install